zeehio/facetscales/README.md

 So it is better to archive this to avoid further confusion

+If you still want to install this branch, please use:

+    remotes::install_github("zeehio/facetscales@archived")

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # Serious bug reported